InjectiveLabs/injective-chain-releases/docs/migration/injective-canary-2.md

-# Injective Canary 1 Upgrade Instructions
+# Injective Canonical Chain Upgrade Instructions

-The following document describes the necessary steps involved that validators and full node operators must take in order to upgrade from `injective-canary-1` to `injective-canary-2`.
+The following document describes the necessary steps involved that validators and full node operators must take in order to upgrade from the Injective Canary Chain to the Canonical Chain.
 The Injecive team will post an official `injective-canary-2` genesis file, but it is recommended that validators execute the following instructions in order to verify the resulting genesis file.

 There is a strong social consensus around proposal `Injective Canary 2 Upgrade Proposal` on `injective-canary-1`.
-Following proposal #[27](https://hub.injective.network/proposals/TO-BE-DETERMINED) This indicates that the upgrade procedure should be performed on `TO-BE-DETERMINED`
+Following proposal #[65](https://hub.injective.network/proposals/6) This indicates that the upgrade procedure should be performed on block number `TO-BE-DETERMINED`

   - [Summary](#summary)
   - [Migrations](#migrations)
   - [Preliminary](#preliminary)